NatLibFi/melinda-record-update-handler/README.md

-# Service for record link migration
+# Handler service for record update pipeline

-This service collects data and sends it as blob to link-transformers
+This service collects data and from erätuonti and based on results aproves or ask redo

 ## License and copyright